sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 * `PkgDev.tag(pkg, v"0.X.X")`
 * `PkgDev.publish(pkg)`

-or \(much better\) use the package [attobot](https://github.com/attobot/attobot) that automatise the workflow \(after you installed attobot on your GitHub repository, just create a new GitHub release in order to spread it to the Julia package ecosystem\).
+or \(much better\) use the package [Registrator](https://github.com/JuliaRegistries/Registrator.jl) that automatise the workflow \(after you installed Registrator on your GitHub repository, just create a new GitHub release in order to spread it to the Julia package ecosystem\).

-In case of problems: [http://stackoverflow.com/questions/9646167/clean-up-a-fork-and-restart-it-from-the-upstream](http://stackoverflow.com/questions/9646167/clean-up-a-fork-and-restart-it-from-the-upstream)

 * Testing a package: `Pkg.test("pkg")`